VALENTINE'S DAY COOKIE ORDER DEADLINE IS FRIDAY, FEBRUARY 1, AT MIDNIGHT!

-If you don't want to place multiple online orders, call us at 717/687-8022 to place your order and we'll call you back to take it over the phone.
+If you don't want to place multiple online orders, please email us at email@example.com and provide us your phone number.
+We'll call you back to take your order over the phone.

 For over a thousand years in Europe, hand-carved molds have been used to imprint "picture cookies."
 These cookies have been historically used as betrothal tokens, tellers of tales and to celebrate daily life.
 Springerle molds first came to Lancaster County circa 1710 among the most treasured possessions of the Pennsylvania German immigrants.
 Our Springerle cookies and ornaments are made from replicas of molds painstakingly copied from original molds in museums in Germany and Switzerland.